The Bankrate promise

 In early August 2021, President Biden signed an executive order stating that half of all new vehicles sold in the U.S. should be electric by 2030 — so now might be the perfect time to get behind the wheel of a green vehicle.
-If you’re purchasing an electric car, you may be able to save money by pursuing a green auto loan.
+If you are purchasing an electric car, you may be able to save money by pursuing a green auto loan.

-What green auto loans are
+What are green auto loans?

 How do green loans differ from conventional auto loans?